 Buddy shushed her and turned up the volume on the TV.

 “At this time reports coming from the local prison are conflicting at best,” the reporter was saying.
-“At this time the identity of the woman who gave the sheriff’s guards a hand is unconfirmed, but eyewitness reports suggest that it appears to be the work of the new female crime-fighter known only as Wonder Woman.”
+“The identity of the woman who gave the sheriff’s guards a hand is still unconfirmed, but eyewitness reports suggest that it appears to be the work of the new female crime-fighter known only as Wonder Woman.”

 “Huh,” Buddy muttered, turning off the TV after that.
 Walking over to Ellen, he took the phone from her hand and said into the receiver, “Yes, we’ll need a bottle of Cabrera.
 No, the price is not an issue.
 Yes, thank you.”
 Hanging up the phone, he smiled at his wife.

 Ellen just stood with her mouth agape, shocked at having been shushed and then having the phone taken from her.
 To stave off any hint of anger, Buddy slipped his arms around her and, smiling brightly, softly kissed her lips, nearly taking her breath away.